HaithamIsmail/SpeculativeDeocding-Notebook/speculative decoding.md

 | $\vdots$                           | $\vdots$                 |
 | `Prompt` + $d_0 + \dots + d_{n-1}$ | $O_n$                    |

+Remember that for **A100** we will need the same delay to get $1$ or $k$ output tokens in parallel for $k<161$ (from part 1).
+So getting all the output vector from the main model will now cost us the same time as generating single token using the same model.

 Here, we will compare the two output vectors: the draft vector $d$ and the main model's verification vector $O$.

 Draft vector:
 $$